tillbiskup/labinform-eln/docs/user/workflow.rst

 .. figure:: ../images/workflow-calculation.png

     General workflow for documenting quantum-chemical calculations: Calculations are performed on geometries that belong to a molecule.
 There can (and usually will) be more than one geometry for a molecule.
-The results of calculations can be new geometries, parameters, or both. molecule -> geometry -> calculation
+The results of calculations can be new geometries, parameters, or both.